AIMS-Project/timeseries_in_R/episodes/CleanDataCollectedFromTheField.md

 ::::::::::::::::::::::::
 ::::::::::::::::::::::::::::::::: exercise

-Since the data is in UTC, we can change the data to CT
+Since the data is in UTC, we can change the data to Central Time

 ```r
 #confirm the data is in UTC

 head(konza_sw$timestamp)

 #Change the timezone to CT
 konza_sw$timestamp<- as.POSIXct(konza_sw$timestamp, format="%Y-%m-%d %H:%M", tz='America/Chicago')
 konza_gw$timestamp<- as.POSIXct(konza_gw$timestamp, format="%Y-%m-%d %H:%M", tz='America/Chicago')

 #check what timezone our data is in now
 head(konza_sw$timestamp)
 head(konza_gw$timestamp)